Peter-the-dev/L1F3-0n-CH1M3R4/README.md

 # Hi there, I'm Peter

-I'm a Computer Science major and an aspiring Software Developer.
+I'm a Computer Science major and a Software Developer.
 I love building efficient software, currently exploring the world of machine learning.

 ## Skills & Technologies